jurakovic/TimestampCopy/README.md

 Right-click on another file or folder and choose:

 `Paste` – to apply both timestamps
-`Paste 'Date Created'` – to apply only the creation date
+`Paste 'Date Created'` – to apply only the Date Created
-`Paste 'Date Modified'` – to apply only the modified date
+`Paste 'Date Modified'` – to apply only the Date Modified

-Each entry starts Bash terminal and runs the `tsch.sh` script with the appropriate parameters (example screenshots below).
+Each entry starts Bash terminal and runs the [`tsch.sh`](tsch.sh) script with the appropriate parameters (example screenshots below).

 ### Requirements

-Windows 10/11 (Tested only on Windows 11 24H2)
+- Windows 10/11 (tested on Windows 11 24H2)
-PowerShell 5.1 or later
+- PowerShell 5.1 or later
-Bash
+- Bash (recommended: Git for Windows)
+- Administrator privileges (required for installation)

 > **Bash on Windows** can be installed in several ways, including:
 > - [Git for Windows](https://gitforwindows.org) (comes with the MSYS2 runtime – [Git for Windows flavor](https://github.com/git-for-windows/build-extra/blob/main/ReleaseNotes.md))